 - This listing includes products intended to cover most of the EMA lifecycle as well as some more niche products.
 It is intended as a means of identifying which combination of products could meet your needs.
 It is not a like-for-like comparison of similar systems.

-We will continue to update this information from time to time to cover additional products or new releases of the featured products.
-Suppliers wishing to submit new or updated information should contact Lisa Gray email@example.com
+We will continue to update this information from time to time to cover additional products or new releases of the featured products, and will list any updates along with the original.
+Suppliers wishing to submit new or updated information should contact Lisa Gray firstname.lastname@example.org

 You are welcome to use the comment facility on this blog to discuss and share information about the effective use of all of these products and particularly their interoperability to help others.